-Personnel Checks Says: 44% of employers who carry out CRB checks find that they improve regulatory compliance
+Personnel Checks Says: 44% of employers who carry out online CRB checks find that they improve regulatory compliance

 If harm is caused to a co-worker and an investigation finds that the staff member responsible has a history of the same kind of offence, the employer is liable.
 If such an allegation is proven, it can have significant legal and financial implications for the business.

 Personnel Checks Says: Organisations that carry out ‘due diligence’ checks will discover potentially damaging undisclosed information early on, avoiding legal action and fines.
 Recent research also shows that 67% of employers who do carry out background checks noted an improved quality of hire.